 This fiery recipe from Ethiopia and Eritrea is a complex blend of spices and is used in stews (called wats) of meat, vegetable or lentils, and also to coat foods to be fried or grilled.
 Key spices used in berbere are chilies, ginger and cloves, cumin, allspice, cinnamon, fenugreek, and ajowan…among others.

-The name “berbere” comes from the Berber people associated with the region in Northern Africa where Ethiopia resides.
+The name “berbere” comes from the Berber people associated with the region in East Africa where Ethiopia resides.
 Berbere serves as the backbone of Ethiopian cooking and may be found in nearly every kitchen there.
 This classic spice is also used in the national dish of Ethiopia called “Doro wat,” a type of stew using chicken, and “Siga wat” using beef as the primary ingredient.

 Berbere has a very spicy profile with a wholesome blend of spices herbs, and so on.
 One unique thing about this spice is that no two mixes are the same.
 This complex spice typically denotes a spicy, sweet, and citrus profile, which leads to a highly unique and interesting flavor combination.
 Many households also combine the spice with red wine and oil, which produces a paste known as “awaze.”
 This paste is then served as ketchup like a condiment, which is used to dip other foods into.